f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 |image25|

-When onboarding is completed, you will see the task completed successfully:
+When onboarding is completed, you will see the task completed successfuly:

 |image26|